 Before we discuss the methods in converting, you should at least know the difference between both, and understand how it may be beneficial to switch disk types.

-Dynamic disk, on the other, is a more advanced storage type that is able to support multiple disk volumes.
+Dynamic disk, on the other, is a more advanced storage type that can support multiple disk volumes.
 It is an advanced counterpart of the basic disk that can accommodate striped and spanned volumes, and as well as creating mirrored volumes that are fault-tolerant (i.e. RAID-5).
 This type also supports both partition styles such as the MBR and the GPT.

 If you want to convert your hard disk from the basic type to the dynamic option, you can follow these methods: